Child Q: Black professionals urge government to take action

 On Tuesday, mayor of Hackney Philip Glanville said that the headteacher of Child Q’s school should stand down, stating that confidence has been lost in their leadership.

-Speaking to The Independent on Monday, Councillor Bramble was critical of the police’s conduct and the government’s collective lack of response of Child Q’s case.
+Speaking to The Independent on Monday, local councillor and deputy mayor Anntoinette Bramble was critical of the police’s conduct and the government’s collective lack of response to Child Q’s case.

-Pledging to help bring about the changes required to avoid harm being inflicted upon another Black child, the councillor said she’s also working closely with the community and Hackney residents to provide support.
+Pledging to help bring about the changes required to avoid harm being inflicted upon another black child, the councillor said she is also working closely with the community and Hackney residents to provide support.

-“Bad things keep happening to Black children in disproportionate numbers with disproportionate effects.
-If we don’t keep reminding people (of this reality) and speaking up, we begin to normalise these disparities because it’s something that keeps happening,” she said.
+“Bad things keep happening to black children in disproportionate numbers, with disproportionate effects.
+If we don’t keep reminding people [of this] and speaking up, we begin to normalise these disparities because it’s something that keeps happening,” she said.

+A government spokesperson said: “This was a distressing incident which should not have happened.
+We are in touch with the school in question, where staff are taking steps to support the child involved and her family.

+“Schools should be places where pupils feel safe and protected, which is why we have strengthened our safeguarding guidance and extended it to all schools and post-16 settings – staff should receive regular safeguarding training to improve their confidence in managing sensitive situations.”

 Register for free to continue reading